Onion

 onions: to get evenly fried crisp onion pakora, slice the onions

-won’t yield crispy, the thicker slices don’t fry well leaving the
+uniformly to thin_some thick or some thin won’t yield crispy, the thicker slices don’t fry well, leaving the

-as these ingredients keep the fritters, so do use 1-2 tbsp of this in the recipe
+flour, semolina, or cornflour are added in the street style and restaurant styles, as these ingredients keep the fritters.
+So, do use 1-2 tbsp of this in the recipe.

 fritters.
-If the oil is not hot enough pakora will soak up the oil. if the oil is
+If the oil is not hot enough, pakora will soak up the oil.
+If the oil is

 - Frying